sprakash57/create-react-saga/styling.md

-## Files, Images and Fonts
+## Assets

 Webpack helps you to import your files, images and fonts easily to your project.
 All you need to do is put your asset files inside `assets` folder.
-Currently, Create React Saga supports most common file types -
+Currently, Create React Saga supports most common file types such media, assets, fonts and images.

-1. Files - .css, .scss, .js, .jsx
-2. Images - .png, .jpeg, .jpg, .gif, .svg, .ico
-3. Fonts - .eot, .ttf, .wof, .wof2

-But this is not the limitation.
 You can add the desired file type under rules in `webpack.common` file.
 Your code should look like below -

 ```
 rules: [
     { test: /\.(js|jsx)$/, use: 'babel-loader', exclude: /node_modules/ },
-    { test: /\.(css|scss)$/, use: ['style-loader', 'css-loader', 'sass-loader'] },
+    { test: /\.(css)$/, use: ['style-loader', 'css-loader'] },
     { test: /\.(png|jpe?g|gif|svg|ico)$/, use: [{ loader: 'file-loader?name=assets/[name].[ext]' }] },
     { test: /\.(eot|ttf|wof|wof2)$/, use: [{ loader: 'file-loader?name=/assets/fonts/[name].[ext]' }] }
 ]